-These services are not covered under the Plan, but may be covered through another source, such as the state, county, federal government, tribe, or a Medicare prescription drug plan.
-To find out more about these services, call the Minnesota Health Care Programs (MHCP) Member Helpdesk at 651-431-2670 or 800-657-3739 or 711 (TTY), or use your preferred relay services.
-This call is free.
+These services are not covered under the plan, but may be covered through another source, such as the state, county, federal government, tribe, or a Medicare prescription drug plan.
+To find out more about these services, call DHS Health Care Consumer Support (HCCS) at 651-297-3862 or 800-657-3672 (this call is free) or 711 (TTY) (this call is free), or use your preferred relay services.